team-daniel/ADVICE/README.md

 This repository contains code from our paper - 'Safe Exploration using Adaptive Shielding'.

 ### Introduction
-Safe exploration of reinforcement learning (RL) agents during training is a critical concern, especially on the path to enabling RL agents in many real-world scenarios.
-Training RL agents in unknown, black-box environments poses an even greater safety risk when prior knowledge of the domain/task is unavailable.
-We introduce ADVICE (Adaptive Shielding with a Contrastive Autoencoder), a novel post-shielding technique that is able to distinguish safe and unsafe observations during training, thus protecting the RL agent from potentially hazardous exploration.
-Our experimental evaluation demonstrates how ADVICE can significantly reduce safety violations during training while maintaining a competitive episodic return.
+Empowering safe exploration of reinforcement learning (RL) agents during training is a critical impediment towards deploying RL agents in many real-world scenarios.
+Training RL agents in unknown, \textit{black-box} environments poses an even greater safety risk when prior knowledge of the domain/task is unavailable.
+We introduce ADVICE (Adaptive Shielding with a Contrastive Autoencoder), a novel post-shielding technique that distinguishes safe and unsafe features of state-action pairs during training, thus protecting the RL agent from executing actions that yield potentially hazardous outcomes.
+Our comprehensive experimental evaluation against state-of-the-art safe exploration techniques demonstrates how ADVICE can significantly reduce safety violations during training while maintaining a competitive outcome reward.

 <p align="center">
   <img src="overview.png" alt="High-level Overview of ADVICE" width="800"/>